jamie120/ms4-wild-mile/README.md

     5. Set Postgres plugin free plan from the resources tab in the newly created app.
     6. In the settings tab on the app dashboard, 'Reveal Config Vars' was used to tell Heroku which variableS are required to run the app.
 The following config vars were added:
        ![Heroku Config Vars](https://github.com/jamie120/ms4-wild-mile/blob/master/documentation/images/heroku-config-vars.png "Heroku Config Vars screenshot")
-    7. Set up new database in settings.py
+    7. Set up a new database in settings.py
         * import dj_database_url
         * Dump SQlite database to json file with the following command :
         ```bash